 The Fiscal Committee advises the ICC and DPH in planning and monitoring the efficient use of funds and in advocating for increased resources to support statewide Early Intervention services.
 This Committee meets in Natick.

 Stipends are available for parents who attend meetings on a regular basis and mentoring support is available.
-Orientation meetings for new members are provided.

 Click here to download a parent reimbursement form